sharebears/pulsar/docs/source/code/hacking.rst

 Development
 -----------
 pulsar runs on the Flask micro-framework.
-It has great documentation.
-Read it.
+It has great documentation, which can answer most or all of your questions about the underlying framework objects used by pulsar.

 * All permission checks should be abstracted to a utility function, such as ``require_permission``, ``require_auth``, or ``choose_user``; or to the user model